-Section 19 may, depending on the facts, apply to a debt owed by a company to a connected person in relation to that company if the debt is reduced in the course, or in anticipation, of the liquidation, winding up, deregistration or final termination of the existence of that company because a similar exclusion is unavailable under section 19.
+Section 19 may, depending on the facts, apply to a debt owed by a company to a connected person in relation to that company if the debt is reduced in the course, or in anticipation, of the liquidation, winding up, deregistration or final termination of the existence of that company (the debtor) because an exclusion similar to the one in paragraph 12A(6)(e) is not available under section 19.

-Example 22 - Non-application of paragraph 12A - Debt reduced in anticipation of the liquidation of a company
+Example 25 - Non-application of paragraph 12A - Debt reduced in anticipation of the liquidation of a debtor company

-Company Y holds 20% of the shares in Company X. Company X and Company Y are connected persons in relation to each other but do not form part of the same group of companies.
-Company Y advanced a loan of R10 million to Company X on 1 April 2009.
-This loan indirectly funded the acquisition of a fixed property by Company X. On 1 April 2014 Company Y waived the debt of R10 million in anticipation of the liquidation of Company X. Company X's year of assessment ends on 31 March.
+Company Y holds 20% of the shares in Company X. Company X and Company Y are connected persons71 in relation to each other but do not form part of the same group of companies.
+Company X's year of assessment ends on 31 March.

+Company Y advanced a loan of R10 million to Company X on 1 April 2010.
+This loan indirectly funded the acquisition of a fixed property by Company X. On 1 April 2015 Company Y waived the debt of R10 million in anticipation of the liquidation of Company X.